Wednesday, January 30, 2008

 4. The best sweetener for people with Type II diabetes or high cholesterol… like me.
 According to my cholesterol levels, I should be an overweight seventy year old smoking male.
 Weird.

-ing for a new way to try
+If you're looking for a new way to try

 using honey, try this Moroccan dish!